coleifer/peewee/docs/peewee/api.rst

         Specifying ``None`` for the action will execute a normal ``INSERT`` query.

-        .. note:: This feature is only available on SQLite databases.
+        .. note:: This feature is only available on SQLite and MySQL databases.

     .. py:method:: return_id_list([return_id_list=True])